CloverCoiler-Read-BYI-WSP/CloverCoiler/README.md

 ## hey so like, self diagnosis is like super bad, don't do it. serious.
+Reasons on why its bad: https://health.clevelandclinic.org/dangers-of-self-diagnosis
 <p align="center">
   I'm sorry if I followed you at some point, I didn't mean to follow you, please do not cause drama.
 Danke.
 </p>